Curling Club/Establishment (Affiliate Member)

 All Curling Club member curlers, whether competitive, recreational or rental league participants over age 12 are required to pay $15 per person to join CURLSASK.
 The CURLSASK fee, collected by the Club, also provides membership status with Curling Canada (CC).

-Note: Each year CURLSASK pays the Curling Canada fee on behalf of the Curling Club.
-Effective this year Curling Canada is implementing a $2 per curler individual membership fee that replaces fees based on the number of sheets of ice a curling facility uses.
+Note: Each year CURLSASK pays the Curling Canada (CC) fee direct to Curling Canada (CC) on behalf of the Curling Club.
+The Curling Canada fee is $2 per curler (individual membership fee).
 Therefore, the CURLSASK fee is broken down as follows: $13 – CURLSASK, $2 – Curling Canada.
+For more information on CURLSASK & Curling Canada fee’s, please click here.

 Curling Canada has developed a program that is designed to help clubs manage their member registration, as well as collect league fees, CURLSASK and Curling Canada fees all at once.